Why Your Homepage Isn't Converting (And How to Fix It)

 - Industry certifications relevant to your buyer

 The fix: Inventory your trust signals.
-Lead with your strongest one above the fold.
-If you lack compelling proof, create it—even if that means offering free implementations to build case studies.
+Lead with the strongest one above the fold.
+If you don’t have compelling proof yet, create it — even if that means offering free implementations to build case studies.

 Open your homepage in a private window and pretend you’re a prospect.
 What’s your path forward if you’re: